sanger-pathogens/Fastaq/README.md

     pip3 install pyfastaq

-Alternatively, you can downlaod the latest release from this github repository, or clone the repository.
+Alternatively, you can download the latest release from this github repository, or clone the repository.
 Then run the tests:

     python3 setup.py test